Mael7307/CARENLI/README.md

 This repository contains the core for "CARENLI: Compartmentalised Agentic Reasoning for Clinical NLI".

+## Acknowledgements

+This repository contains code and results originally developed by [solerxl] (co-author of the associated paper).

 ## Repository Structure

 - **./agents/**: Core agent implementations including: